Escaping the Indignities of Jim Crow

 The YWCA in North Omaha was founded in the spring of 1920 by Mrs. J. Alice Stewart.
 The YWCA provided a unique space for young women and girls to get together away from home, to learn etiquette, have fun and just be themselves.
-Because African American young women were not allowed to attend balls and dances with their white peers, the YWCA sponsored alternative events for them (Photo courtesy of Patricia Barron).
+Because African American young women were not allowed to attend balls and dances with their white peers, the YWCA sponsored alternative events for them.
+(Photo courtesy of Patricia Barron)

 Understanding how African Americans spent their free time in a segregated city is vital to fully comprehend the Black community in Omaha, Nebraska.
 African Americans enjoyed many of the same activities as their white peers, though rarely together.
-Instead, African Americans were given a designated time to enjoy certain facilities or built their own entertainment spaces.
+Instead, African Americans were given a designated time to enjoy certain facilities or they built their own entertainment spaces.
 These spaces were greater than simple fun, though, often building a unique cultural space not allowed in the white mainstream.

-African-Americans visited theaters, which showed films made by and about African Americans Filmmakers like Oscar Michauex and African-American owned movie companies, like the Lincoln Motion Picture Company founded in Omaha, gave African Americans leading roles and hoped to counter some of the negative stereotypes often portrayed in white made films.
+African Americans visited theaters, which showed films made by and about African Americans.
+Filmmakers like Oscar Michauex and African-American owned movie companies, like the Lincoln Motion Picture Company founded in Omaha, gave African Americans leading roles and hoped to counter some of the negative stereotypes often portrayed in white-made films.
 In Omaha, first the Loyal Theatre and then theaters like the Ritz and Lothrop screened these films for the Black community.